 The United States – General Overview, Demographics

-The United States of America (USA) spans over 9.8 million square kilometers holding the title of the world’s 3rd largest country after Russia and Canada as well as the planet’s 3rd most populous federal territory with over 327 million inhabitants as of 2018.
+The United States of America (USA) spans over 9.8 million square kilometers, holding the title of the world’s 3rd largest country after Russia and Canada, as well as the planet’s 3rd most populous federal territory with over 327 million inhabitants as of 2018.

 Being the main area of European colonization in the 16th-18 centuries with Great Britain prevailing the scene, the thirteen British colonies or the original thirteen American colonies (Delaware, Pennsylvania, New Jersey, Georgia, Connecticut, Massachusetts, Maryland, South Carolina, New Hampshire, Virginia, New York, North Carolina, Rhode Island) along the East Coast made way for the country’s independence in 1776.

 The federal republic of the United States comprises 50 states and the federal district of Columbia or Washington D.C. that is the capital and the government seat.
 Puerto Rico, American Samoa, Guam, Northern Mariana Islands and U.S. Virgin Islands with a total area of 27 789 square kilometers also make part of the United States

 The United States As The Global Economy Leader

 The WWI and WWII won the United States the fame of the world’s supreme power.
 The country has the world’s largest GDP with over 20 trillion dollars as of 2018 that is commensurate with a quarter of global GDP.

 Enjoying the status of the paramount importer and exporter around the globe, the United States owns 31% of the world’s wealth.
 It is also the major military, economic and political force within the UN, World Bank and NATO.